Ella Roberts

 Ella Roberts is an Australian rules footballer playing for the West Coast Eagles in the AFL Women's (AFLW).
 She was nominated for the AFL Women's Rising Star award in round 6 of season 7 and won the Derby Medal the following season, the first and only West Coast player to do so.
-Roberts was selected in the 2024 AFL Women's All-Australian team and won the West Coast Club Champion award in 2024.
+Roberts is a dual AFL Women's All-Australian and dual West Coast Club Champion.

 Early life

+Roberts grew up supporting the Fremantle Football Club.
+She is a cousin of AFL player Joe Fonti.

 Roberts played in a premiership with WAFL Women's (WAFLW) club Peel Thunder, kicking two goals in the grand final, and was named the most valuable player at the 2021 AFL Women's Under-19 Championships.